ziishaned/learn-regex/README.md

 Lookbehinds and lookaheads (also called lookarounds) are specific types of
 ***non-capturing groups*** (used to match a pattern but without including it in the matching list).
-Lookarounds are used when we a pattern must be preceded or followed by another pattern.
+Lookarounds are used when a pattern must be preceded or followed by another pattern.
 For example, imagine we want to get all numbers that are preceded by the `$` character from the string `$4.44 and $10.88`.
 We will use the following regular expression `(?<=\$)[0-9\.]*`